StefanZander/lecture_notes/ewa/javascript/html/docs/functions.md

 In a function definition, this refers to the "owner" of the function.

-In the example above, this is the person object that "owns" the fullName function.
+In the example above, `:::js this` is the person object that "owns" the `:::js fullName` function.

-In other words, this.firstName means the firstName property of this object.
+In other words, `:::js this.firstName` means the `:::js firstName` property of this object.